2007 Nissan Qashqai LA COURNEUVE, France

 Nissan is investing E300m ($384m, £204m) in the car, which will be built in Sunderland, northern England, and expects

 to roll out 100,000 unit’s a year.
-The new car is Nissans first attempt at a European design “ the product of it’s Paddington design centre in Britain “ aimed at winning the heartland of the Europes medium sized car market, said Paul Wilcox, Nissan Europes marketing vice president.”Nissan is a niche player in Europe, ” said analyst Eric Micheles of SG Securities.
-But even as a small producer in Europe, Nissan cannot afford to be absent from the medium segment, the industrys biggest sector, accounting for around 35 pct of sales.
+The new car is Nissan’s first attempt at a European design “ the product of it’s Paddington design center in Britain “ aimed at winning the heartland of Europe’s medium-sized car market, said Paul Wilcox, Nissan Europes marketing vice president.”Nissan is a niche player in Europe, ” said analyst Eric Micheles of SG Securities.
+But even as a small producer in Europe, Nissan cannot afford to be absent from the medium segment, the industry’s biggest sector, accounting for around 35 pct of sales.

 Nissan executive vice president Carlos Tavares said the Qashqai shares a platform “ essentially the chassis — with parent company Renault, which means 40-50 pct of costs shared.
 That cuts financial risk and increases the chances of the Qashqai being a cash cow instead of a black hole, Micheles said.

-Sales start in February in the Europe, including the U.K., and Nissan will export the Qashqai to Japan, the Middle East and other markets.
+Sales start in February in Europe, including the U.K., and Nissan will export the Qashqai to Japan, the Middle East, and other markets.

-Two petrol and two diesel engines are offered, with manual, automatic, and continuous variable transmission, a high end automatic which gives fuel efficiency of a manual gearbox.
+Two petrol and two diesel engines are offered, with the manual, automatic, and continuously variable transmission, a high-end automatic which gives a fuel efficiency of a manual gearbox.